DavidCox88/GoogleClout-Challenge/Google Clout - Use IAM Impersonation to Deploy a Virtual Machine Instance.md

 [Create storage buckets](https://cloud.google.com/storage/docs/creating-buckets#storage-create-bucket-cli)

 ## Task 2 - Copy the startup script deploy-web-server.sh from the storage bucket gs://[SOURCE-BUCKET] to the storage bucket gs://[SCRIPT-BUCKET]
-Run the below in Cloud Shell to copy the deploy-web-server.sh to the newly created storage bucket
+Run the below in Cloud Shell to copy the deploy-web-server.sh file to the newly created storage bucket
 ```
 gsutil cp $SOURCE $BUCKET
 ```